23 Must Have Easy Keto Cookies for 2023

-We baked many of these right through the year.
-But, like most of you we probably did a lot more baking during the holidays.
+We baked many of these throughout the year.
+But, like most of you, we probably did a lot more baking during the holidays.

 Most of these, just like these Christmas cookies, are great to make with your kids.

-The most basic cookie that we enjoyed as children was a sugar butter cookie.
+The most basic cookie we enjoyed as children was a sugar butter cookie.

-For this roundup, I found many recipes that can replace our basic sweet cookies.
+I found many recipes that can replace our standard sweet cookies for this roundup.

-There are keto butter cookies, keto sugar cookies and keto shortbread cookies.
+There are butter cookies, sugar cookies, and keto shortbread.

-These recipes are generally quite similar.
-This is my favorite one...
+These recipes are generally quite similar, but the one below is my favorite...

 Keto Sugar Cookies

-Gerri from My Keto Kitchen says that these are not only delicious, but she also use them as the base for no-bake cheesecakes and pies.
+Gerri from My Keto Kitchen says that these are not only delicious, but she also uses them as the base for no-bake cheesecakes and pies.

-And I would say the holidays is a good time for this low carb alternative even if you don't eat peanut butter on a regular basis.
+And I would say the holidays are a good time for this low-carb alternative, even if you don't eat peanut butter regularly.

 Keto Peanut Butter Cookies

-I love this keto peanut butter recipe, because it is so tasty and made with only 3 ingredients.
+I love this keto peanut butter recipe because it is delicious and made with only three ingredients.